ottolauncher/py-rtsupports/README.md

 ### Minimum Server
-We can use the default [Strawberry-GraphQL](https://strawberry.rocks/) server but as we've programmed to use [Starlette](https://www.starlette.io/) let shine amongs the stars should we!?
+We can use the default [Strawberry-GraphQL](https://strawberry.rocks/) server but as we've programmed to use [Starlette](https://www.starlette.io/) let shine among the stars should we!?
 ```
 # server .py